DocAssert/doc-assert/tests/data/README.md

     "name": "test"
 }
 ```

 And as a response we should get something like this

-TODO: figure out how to ignore id which can be random

 ```docassertresponse
 HTTP 201